-The journey from Fàileach to Hogarth, the biggest town closest to Kyneward, took two more days, and Brìghde and Lord Kyneward chatted for most of it.
+The journey from Fàileach to Hogarth, the biggest town closest to Kyneward, took another day, and Brìghde and Lord Kyneward chatted for most of it.
 He was witty and learned, even for a young man who had spent most of his life on a battlefield, as both his father and the ancient knight he had served as page and squire valued education.
-Further, Brìghde engaged his man in conversation as well, drawing him out, learning of him.
+Further, Brìghde engaged his man-at-arms in conversation as well, drawing him out, learning of him.
 It was easier to rule a household when one knew who was in it.

-Indeed, Brìghde’s mother had broken more than a few contentious women over her knee, as had her mother before her, and Brìghde was her mother’s daughter.
+They might not obey the earl’s father, but they would obey Brìghde with or without the earl’s sanction.
+Indeed, her mother had broken more than a few contentious women over her knee, as had her mother before her, and Brìghde was her mother’s daughter.

 “If there is to be an arrangement, it should always be disproportionately advantageous.”

-He laughed suddenly.
+He laughed.
 “You are delightful company, my lady.
 Do you perchance play chess?”

 “Aye, I do!”